sp-hash/TeamBlackMiner/FAQ.md

 9 on nvidia. or 0 (default)
 --kernel .
 Different kernels can give a speedup on different models.
 Your power setting can also count.
 Autotune will try to find the fastest kernel for you.

+AMD cards:
+For no stale shares use something like --xintensity 24 (flexpool, crazypool, nicehash) xintensity -1 is good on miningpoolhub, nanopool, f2pool and 2miners.

+--xintensity 60 works good on the rx 580
+--xintensity 78 works good on the 6800x

 ## It says the pool is not supported ?